Check the security rules

 To ensure your journey is a smooth one, please ensure that you read the latest regulations about what you can and cannot take on board the aircraft.

-Manchester Airport have lifted the 1 bag per passenger rule.
+1 bag rule - Manchester Airport have lifted the 1 bag per passenger rule.†This includes easyJet and Ryanair.

 We would remind all passengers that each airline has their own policy regarding the amount of hand baggage allowed on their aircraft and we strongly recommend that information regarding this is sought directly from the Airline before travel.